MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/porting-inf-to-windows-driver.md

 ---
 title: Porting an INF to follow driver package isolation
-description: This page provides tips on how to port an INF from old syntax to conform to driver package isolation ms.date: 09/30/2022
+description: This article provides tips on how to port an INF from old syntax to conform to driver package isolation ms.date: 01/26/2023
 ---

 # Porting an INF to follow driver package isolation

-This page is intended to be a quick look up guide to help you update an INF file to follow [driver package isolation](driver-isolation.md) as part of updating your driver package to be a [Windows Driver](getting-started-with-windows-drivers.md).
+This article is intended to be a quick lookup guide to help you update an INF file to follow [driver package isolation](driver-isolation.md) as part of updating your driver package to be a [Windows Driver](getting-started-with-windows-drivers.md).
 The following sections provide examples of some of the more common things you may have in your driver package INF file with references to information on how to update those to be driver package isolation compliant.
 If your driver package needs to support the old way of doing something for older operating system versions while using the new way on newer operating system versions, see [Combining Platform Extensions with Operating System Versions](../install/combining-platform-extensions-with-operating-system-versions.md) for how to achieve that in an INF.

-## DestinationDirs is not DIRID 13
+## DestinationDirs isn't DIRID 13

-If your [DestinationDirs section](../install/inf-destinationdirs-section.md) specifies a destination for files that is not [DIRID](../install/using-dirids.md) 13, then the INF is not compliant with driver package isolation.
+If your [DestinationDirs section](../install/inf-destinationdirs-section.md) specifies a destination for files that isn't [DIRID](../install/using-dirids.md) 13, then the INF isn't compliant with driver package isolation.
 All files in the driver package must be [run from the Driver Store](run-from-driver-store.md) which means using DIRID 13.
-Note that this may require updates to more than just the DestinationDirs section.
+This may require updates to more than just the DestinationDirs section.
 Other operations performed by the INF that refer to files payloaded by the INF may need updating also.
 For example, you may need to update the ServiceBinary directive in a service install section referenced by an AddService directive or a registry value written by an AddReg directive.
 In general, run from Driver Store is supported on Windows 10 1709 and later versions of Windows, but some device stacks may not support files that plug into those stacks being run from the Driver Store until a later release.
-See [run from the Driver Store](run-from-driver-store.md) for more details.
+For more information, see [run from the Driver Store](run-from-driver-store.md).

 ## Using AddReg to register ETW providers and EventLog channels

-If your INF uses an AddReg directive to register an ETW provider and EventLog channels, then the INF is not compliant with driver package isolation.
+If your INF uses an AddReg directive to register an ETW provider and EventLog channels, then the INF isn't compliant with driver package isolation.
 For example, your INF may have:

 ```inf
 HKLM,"SOFTWARE\Microsoft\Windows\CurrentVersion\WINEVT\Channels\ExampleProvider/Analytic", "OwningPublisher", 0x0, "{35356277-0b54-43da-b324-671006d74759}"
 HKLM,"SOFTWARE\Microsoft\Windows\CurrentVersion\WINEVT\Channels\ExampleProvider/Analytic", "Enabled", 0x00010001, 1